New Trier High School: History

-New Trier High School opened its doors for the first time on February 4, 1901, welcoming 76 students.
+New Trier High School opened on February 4, 1901, welcoming 76 students.
 In 1913, it became the first American high school with an indoor swimming pool.

-In 1920, the inaugural edition of The New Trier News was published.
-In 1934, the track and field team won the school's first IHSA state championship (as of 2023, New Trier leads all Illinois high schools in the number of athletic state championships).
-In 1965, the New Trier West Campus (which, as of 2023, serves the school's freshman students) was opened in the village of Northfield.
+The first edition of The New Trier News was published in 1920.
+In 1934, the track and field team won the school's first IHSA state championship (as of 2023, New Trier leads all Illinois high schools in athletic state championships).
+In 1965, the New Trier West Campus (which, as of 2023, serves the school's first-year students) opened in the village of Northfield.

-In the 1950s, New Trier became the first American high school with an educational, non-commercial FM broadcast license for a radiated station (WNTH, 88.1 FM).
-By 1970 New Trier was home to the nation's first public high school-based CCTV instructional station, ITV, which broadcast educational programming to township elementary schools via microwave signals.
-Students operated WNTH under a faculty advisor, ITV was operated by students under professional television technical and programming staff.
+In the 1950s, New Trier became the first U.S. high school with an educational, non-commercial FM broadcast license for a radiated station (WNTH, 88.1 FM).
+By 1970, New Trier was home to the nation's first public high school-based CCTV instructional station, ITV, which broadcast educational programming to township elementary schools via microwave signals.
+Students operated WNTH under a faculty advisor, and ITV was run by students under professional television technical and programming staff.

 By 1962, student enrollment was more than 4,000.
 Some 20 "temporary" trailer classrooms lined the rear of the building, which had been designed for 3,000.
-To accommodate the growing baby boomer student body, voters approved a referendum for New Trier to purchase forty-six acres of land in Northfield.
+To accommodate the growing baby boomer student body, voters approved a referendum for New Trier to purchase 46 acres of land in Northfield.
 Chicago architecture firm Perkins and Will was selected to design a campus of curricular buildings clustered around a central library and administration building.
-The resulting modernist design was widely noted in secondary education architecture literature and practice, and emulated by Winnetka's Carleton Washburne junior high school several years later.
+The resulting modernist design was widely noted in secondary education architecture literature and practice and emulated by Winnetka's Carleton Washburne junior high school several years later.

-"New Trier West" opened to freshmen and sophomores in 1965.
-What had been "New Trier," at 385 Winnetka Avenue in Winnetka, became "New Trier East."
+"New Trier West" opened to first- and second-year students in 1965.
+What had been "New Trier", at 385 Winnetka Avenue in Winnetka, became "New Trier East".
 In 1967, New Trier West was dedicated as a separate four-year high school.
-U.S. Secretary of Health, Education and Welfare John Gardner keynoted the dedication, which was also attended by U.S. Senator Charles Percy ('37), and Congressman Donald Rumsfeld ('50).
+U.S. Secretary of Health, Education, and Welfare John Gardner keynoted the dedication, which was also attended by U.S. Senator Charles Percy (class of 1937) and Congressman Donald Rumsfeld (class of 1950).

 Enrollment reached an all-time peak of 6,558 students in 1972.
 By 1981, enrollment had dropped significantly.
-As a result, the school board decided to combine the East and West schools and convert New Trier West into the freshman-only campus.
-The division of freshmen (at the former New Trier West) from upperclassmen (at the former New Trier East) lasted from September 1981 until June 1985.
-By then enrollment had declined enough for the board to bring all students under one roof, close the former New Trier West, and convert the Northfield campus into a community recreation space.
+As a result, the school board combined the East and West schools and converted New Trier West into a freshman-only campus.
+The division of first-year students (at the former New Trier West) from upper-level students (at the former New Trier East) lasted from 1981 to 1985.
+By then, enrollment had declined enough for the board to bring all students under one roof, close the former New Trier West, and convert the Northfield campus into a community recreation space.
 The campus later housed a senior center, corporate dormitories, a public swimming pool, and an alternative high school program known as West Center Academy.